Yandex Cloud

 6. Under Folder, select data-folder.

-7. Under Provisioning, select the configuration of instance computing resources, the availability zone, and the ID of the subnet to host the instance in.
+7. Under Provisioning, select the configuration of instance computing resources, availability zone, and the ID of the subnet to host the instance.

 8. Under Access control list (ACL), click Add ACL and specify the IDs of the folders to allow connections to the node from.
-By default, the ID of the folder owned by the user creating the node is specified.
+The folder ID of the user creating the node is specified by default.

 9. Click Create.